coerschkes/arc-dps-launcher/Readme.md

 ## Installation

-Simply download the latest pre-compiled binaries from the release-section (either for Dx9 or Dx11) and place it in the same folder your Gw2.exe is located.
-If you want the fancy way create a link on your desktop so you can launch GuildWars2 with the arc-dps-updater from there.
+* Download current version from the release-section (either Dx9 or Dx11 version)
+* Place the downloaded arc-dps-v.X.X.X-dX.exe in the same folder where the Guild Wars 2 .exe is located
+* Optional: create a link on the desktop